synthesized-io/tdk-demo/sqlite/README.md

 As a result, the number of crime scenes will increase to 13508, with 12280 new crime scenes.
 Additionally, there will be 10 different types of crime and 11935 different cities.
 Furthermore, the `crime_scene_report` table still contains the records of the concrete investigated crime scenes.
 This expansion will add to the intrigue of our investigation.

 Now we have more data in the database, and we can try to find out who committed the murder!
-We also have a small notice: "The Butler Didn't Do It" :smirk:
+We also have a small clue: "The Butler Didn't Do It" :smirk: